 The cost of smoking

-At one dollar per stick, a pack-a-day smoker (say 20 cigarettes) spends $7,300 per year.
-Tobacco taxes are increasing every year by 12.5%, so this cost will continue to rise rapidly.
+With a pack of Marlboro costing $25, a pack-a-day smoker (20 cigarettes) spends $9,125 per year.
+Tobacco taxes are increasing every year by 12.5% so this cost will continue to rise rapidly.

 The cost of vaping

 The cost of vaping depends on the which e-cigarette model you use and how heavily you vape.
 Here are some average costs for purchasing device and buying nicotine e-juice legally in Australia.

 - The e-cigarette.
 Most people start with a simple, refillable second generation device such as the Joyetech eGo AIO which costs $30.
 Another popular starting model is the Innokin Endura T18 which retails for about $35-40.
 It is best to have two devices with one as a backup.
 Cost: $60-$80

 - E-cigarettes have a ‘coil’ or heating element which heats the nicotine solution into a vapour.
 Coils need changing every 2 weeks or so.
 Cost $2-3 x 26 = $78 per year.

 - Nicotine e-juice.
 This can be purchased legally online from Nicopharm in Australia.
 It can also be purchased from overseas websites for a similar price, but the quality is not guaranteed and you will need a prescription from your doctor.
 The cost of e-juice from the Australian site is $20 per 30 ml bottle.
 The typical vaper uses about 4ml e-juice per day = 1,460 ml per year = 50 bottles per year.

 The cost saving is $7,975 per year on today's prices for a 20 pack-a-day smoker.

 Vapers who mix their own e-juice save a lot more, but there are inherent risks in that and I don't generally recommend it.